bbxyard/hotspot-manufacturers/TOrigin TIP-s2.md

 **Q2.
 How long will the company provide customer support?**
 * Our products come with 1 year warranty, we plan to sell the hotspots through our distributor network, the customers can ship the defective units to our local distributors or directly to us,we will repair or replace those defective units.

+## Hardware Security Element

+**Q1.
+Encrypted storage of the miner swarm_key, either via disk encryption or hardware measures？**

+> Yes, we use **ATECC608** crypto chip to increase the security of swam_key.

+**Q2.
+Encrypted buses, potting and other anti-tampering measures？**

+> Yes，Security boot and firmware signature.

 **Q3.
-How are you planning to handle repairs and replacements?**
-> TODO. comming soon

-## Hardware Security Element ~~TODO~~
-* The community is concerned about devices that can be easily hacked, specifically by copying their swarm_key files.
-Applications should include plan for how the devices will be secured.
-The approved security element is an ECC608.
-If you would like to use an alternative security element your HIP19 will require additional review, please email the Helium Foundation (christina@helium.foundation).
-* Are you using an ECC608. **Yes** or No?
-* Encrypted/locked-down firmware.
-Yes or No?
-* Encrypted storage of the miner swarm_key, either via disk encryption or hardware measures.
-Yes or No?
-* Encrypted buses, potting and other anti-tampering measures.
-Yes or No?
-(Please note, the final design will be audited against this statement.
-Do not answer 'yes' unless the design will have these features and a description of where they are implemented can be provided.)
-* Willingness to submit a prototype for audit, and sharing those audit results publicly (pass or fail) **Yes** or No?
+Willingness to submit a prototype for audit, and sharing those audit results publicly (pass or fail)？**

-> ~~TODO~~ coming soon
+> Yes

 ## Hardware Information